Wentworth (NSW)

 Wentworth has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 12 projects potentially impacting the area.
-Notable projects are Wentworth Health Service Redevelopment, Wentworth Civic Centre Redevelopment, Willowbend Caravan Park Redevelopment, and Mildura Base Public Hospital Intensive Care Unit Expansion.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 12 such projects that are expected to impact the area.
+Notable among these are the Wentworth Health Service Redevelopment, Wentworth Civic Centre Redevelopment, Willowbend Caravan Park Redevelopment, and Mildura Base Public Hospital Intensive Care Unit Expansion.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.